 - We currently support all recent versions of Chrome, and Firefox versions 47 and higher.
-The most current Safari on Mac should also function.
-We plan better support for Edge as soon as possible, but we're not there yet.
-Unfortunately, Internet Explorer 11 and earlier are not supported.
+The most current Safari on Mac should also function as well as the latest Microsoft Edge.

 - It's highly recommended, but not required, to play with a mouse and laptop/desktop.
 We don't think the game will work well on a touchpad, but we'd like to hear about your experiences if you try it.